DS-100/textbook/notebooks/ch17/classification_sensitivity_specificity.md

 The row totals match those of the `ham_only` and `spam_only` confusion matrices as expected since the true labels in the training dataset are unaltered for all models.

 Of the 42 spam emails, `words_list_model` correctly classifies 18 of them, which is a poor performance.
-Its high accuracy is buoyed by the large number of true negatives, but this is insufficent because it does not reliably filter out spam emails.
+Its high accuracy is buoyed by the large number of true negatives, but this is insufficient because it does not serve its purpose of reliably filtering out spam emails.

-This emails dataset is an example of a **class-imbalanced dataset**, in which a vast majority of labels are in one class over the other.
+This emails dataset is an example of a **class-imbalanced dataset**, in which a vast majority of labels belong to one class over the other.
 In this case, most of our emails are ham.
 Another common example of class imbalance is disease detection when the frequency of the disease in a population is low.
-A medical test that always concludes a patient doesn't have the disease will have a high accuracy, but its inability to identify individuals with the disease renders it useless.
+A medical test that always concludes a patient doesn't have the disease will have a high accuracy because most patients truly won't have the disease, but its inability to identify individuals with the disease renders it useless.

 We now turn to sensitivity and specificity, two metrics that are better suited for evaluating class-imbalanced datasets.